-Over the past few years Christmas has been such an interesting holiday, for me.
-Interesting because I’ve had a hard time really feeling the joy and excitement of the season.
-It’s a little embarrassing to admit.
-As a Christian, this time of year is holy and sacred, it’s supposed to be full of joy!
-But as I mature in faith, celebrating Jesus’ birth has become just as important as his death and resurrection.
+As a Christian this time of year is holy and sacred, it’s supposed to be full of joy!
+Though sometimes the circumstances and hardships through the year bring a kind of solemness.
+As we mature in faith, celebrating Jesus’ birth has become just as important as his death and resurrection.
 They go hand in hand.
-It’s come to the point where I can’t really think of this time of year without also thinking of the sacrifice he made for me, and you.
+It’s come to the point where I can’t really think of this time of year without also thinking of the sacrifice he made for us – with gratitude.

 You see, not far from where Jesus was born, is a place called Migdal-eder or Tower of the Flock.
 As temple worship in the Promised Land was established, a field just outside of Bethlehem was designated for sacrificial lambs to be raised.
 With at least two sacrifices per day, there would need to be over 700 lambs each year.
-When lambs reached one year old, they would make their way to the altar.
+When spotless male lambs reached one year old, they would make their way to the altar for sacrifice.

 Special shepherds kept watch from the Tower of the Flock, caring for these sacrificial lambs.
 As ewes approached birth, shepherds would bring them in close, perhaps even inside.
 Upon the birth of a new male lamb, the shepherds would inspect the new baby for blemishes – designating the spotless ones for sacrifice.
 These sacrificial lambs would be wrapped up in swaddling clothes, keeping the sacred baby safe, warm and dry.

 On the night of his birth, our Savior Jesus would be wrapped up by his momma.
 He was probably inspected and found to be perfect, complete.
-This song painted a picture of what it would have been like to be Mary, wrapping up her baby boy on that very night of his birth.
+Christy’s song painted a picture of what it would have been like to be Mary, wrapping up her baby boy on that very night of his birth.
 Mary knew.
-She knew Jesus was Messiah, the Son of God.
-You see, as Mary wrapped up her baby – she was also wrapping up our Sacrificial Lamb.
+She knew Jesus was the Son of God.
+As Mary wrapped up her baby – she was also wrapping up our Sacrificial Lamb.

 “…but with the precious blood of Christ, like that of a lamb without defect or blemish.
 He was chosen before the foundation of the world but was revealed at the end of the times for you who through Him are believers in God, who raised Him from the dead and gave Him glory, so that your faith and hope are in God.
 1 Peter 1:19-21 (HCSB)